max-marschhauser/expense_tracker/README.md

-Expense tracker app, built using Flutter
+Expense tracker app, built using Flutter.
+Responsive and adaptive App.
+User can add different expenses and app will display a list of expenses and a graph.

 Udemy flutter course.